YanDuong/SE2_PROJECT_GROUP11/README.md

 - There is a file name "daily-cases-covid-19.csv" locate at "src".
 You need to coppy absolute path of this file and change the line at file "ChartDao.java" at 'Covid19\src\net\se2project\covidtracker\dao' line 46.
 - Run Tomcat along with project.
 GOOD TO GO.

+-If you user Eclipse.
+Create an empty Dynamic Web Application then coppy manually file at "src" + "web content".

 # Important!
 - In test part.
 The statistic is changing overtime.
 So we need to update the instant of object when we run test again.